 - Add an Optional Meeting Type if necessary.

-- Add an agenda that you may have already uploaded to the Media Library, or add it directly from your computer.
+- Add an agenda that you may have already uploaded to the Media Library, or add it directly from your computer while adding the new meeting.

 - Go back to this same meeting when you need to add documents or minutes.